Here are the three stages of homestay and some host family tips for each:

 Step 3: After Your Student has Settled in

 Stay engaged.
 Some students will be talkative and eager to join you and your family in whatever you do.
 Some students will be far less outgoing, so, do your best to stay involved in their school and home life, while still respecting their need for space.
-Keep inviting them to join your family outings, they may just need time to warm up to your family.
+Keep inviting them to join your family outings, they may just need a little time to warm up before they feel comfortable tagging along.

 Recognize that cultural differences matter.
 Different cultures express things like disagreements or requests in different ways.
 Remember that there may be different communication styles in play.
 Also, try to be sensitive to the fact that your student might be too embarrassed or intimidated to share what they really think.